ant811/javascript-30/README.md

     * Saturation (brightness)
     * Lightness (white to black)
     * Representation of rainbow pallette w/ all colors and shades, which we can programmatically select, and return to red

+### **Project 9: Dev Tools Domination**
+**Completed:** 04/15/20

+**Lessons Learned:**
+* Interpolated isn't much needed as template literals can be used instead
+* Can add all the CSS you want to a console log
+* Console.assert for testing, only logs when an assertion is false
+* Console.group saves real estate in console.logs
+* Can re-size and sort tables produced by console.table